Ugwuanyi: Redefining governance @56

 - 0

+He examines the governor's outstanding attributes which have helped him to set himself apart from the rest where purposeful leadership is concerned.

 He is no less a child of providence.
-Governor Ifeanyi Ugwuanyi of Enugu State, who attained 56 years of age, yesterday, is certainly the man of the moment for so many obvious reasons.
-With his unique disposition to life, the governor has come a long way navigating with peacefulness, humility, caring, compassion, vision, hard-work and the fear of his beloved God.
+Attaining 56 years of age on March 20, Governor Ifeanyi Ugwuanyi of Enugu State is certainly the man of the moment for so many obvious reasons.
+With his unique disposition to life, the governor has come a long way navigating with peacefulness, humility, caring, compassion, vision, hard work and the fear of his beloved God.
 He has carved a niche for himself as an outstanding leader whose approach to handling issues remains unbeatable and enduring.

-The governor’s birthday was the first after his inauguration for a second term in office following his overwhelming reelection by the people of Enugu State.
-He won with an unprecedented 95.54 percent of the votes cast, the highest in the history of the country and this is symbolic and yet another opportunity to appreciate God, through acts of charity, for his mercy and kindness.
+The governor’s birthday is the first after his inauguration for a second term in office following his overwhelming reelection by the people of Enugu State.
+He won with an unprecedented 95.54 per cent of the votes cast, the highest in the history of the country and this is symbolic and yet another opportunity to appreciate God, through acts of charity, for His mercy and kindness.

 It is on record that Gov. Ugwuanyi’s penchant for the wellbeing of the people, especially the needy and downtrodden in the society, has been unequalled and a great source of strength.

-Note: Editor's note: Louis Amoke, who writes from Enugu, extols the achievements of the state governor, Ifeanyi Ugwuanyi, as a leader who is changing the face of governance for good in Nigeria.